dataprogpy/dataprogpy.github.io/docs/getting-started/python/code-organization.md

     ```

 2.  **Methods:** Functions that are "attached" to the object and typically operate on the object's data or perform an action related to the object's purpose.
 You **call** methods using `object_name.method_name(arguments)` – notice the crucial **parentheses `()`** at the end (even if there are no arguments).
+    Methods follow the same calling conventions discussed for functions in section 6.1.1, including the use of positional, keyword, `*args`, and `**kwargs` arguments.
+Always check the method's documentation for specific calling requirements.

     ```python
     my_text = "  needs cleaning  "